Written by

 On top of that, clicking the Startup Disk on the error popup to select a new bootup drive also works fine.

-Tips for fixing 'The version on the macOS on the selected disk needs to be reinstalled'
+Fail to fix 'The version on the macOS on the selected disk needs to be reinstalled': what to do

-You can erase the drive completely and use the Internet Recovery mode to install a clean system in macOS Internet Recovery Mode.
+One, erase the drive and boot into the macOS Internet Recovery Mode to install a clean system.

-Alternatively, you can create a bootable installer and boot your Mac from it.
-Note that the computer has the Touch ID/Secure Enclave Chip will not allow you to do so, thus you need to go to access Startup Security Utility for permission first.
+Two, you can create a bootable installer and boot your Mac from it.
+Note that the computer has the Touch ID/Secure Enclave Chip will not allow you to do so, thus you need to access Startup Security Utility for permission first.

 Wrap up